4 Gross primary production and photosynthesis

 4.3.6 Response to temperature

 All processes involved in photosynthesis are strongly affected by temperature.
 Enzymatic rates, like Rubisco carboxylation, have a temperature at which reaction rates have a maximum.
 As a consequence, assimilation rates also attain a maximum at a certain temperature - the temperature optimum (Topt).
 In contrast, dark respiration (\(R_d\)) monotonically increases with temperature.
 That is, it continues to rise as temperatures go up - without attaining a maximum.
-As a consequence, the decline of net assimilation rates is even faster at towards high temperatures than that of gross assimilation rates.
+As a consequence, the decline of net assimilation rates is even faster towards high temperatures than that of gross assimilation rates.

 The temperature dependency of leaf CO2 assimilation rates can be measured in the field by exposing a leaf to a range of temperatures (within a relatively short period of time) and measuring assimilation rates for each temperature.
 When looking at such measurements, a temperature optimum of net photosynthesis is evident.